Smart EV charging and Smart EV Chargers are two terms that constantly pop up if you search for anything related to electric vehicles.

 With new EV charging business models and changing legislation, the billing systems must stay up-to-date to support the transition.

-Now electricity prices most commonly include only two price tariffs with fixed timing (day/night).
-However, many energy suppliers will implement up to five or more tariffs this and the following year.
+However, many energy suppliers will implement up to five or more tariffs this and in the following years.

 In addition, optimized EV Charging can also involve using renewable energy sources (when available), such as solar or wind power.